Tsili-spec/CareChat_DSWB/Track2/Backend/CHAT_API_DOCUMENTATION.md

 ## Overview
 The CareChat backend implements a sophisticated conversational memory system that allows users to have persistent, context-aware conversations with Google's Gemini AI.
 The system maintains conversation history, provides context continuity across sessions, and supports multiple simultaneous conversations per user.

+### Healthcare-Focused AI Assistant
+The system includes specialized prompt engineering that configures the AI as a healthcare communication assistant with specific guidelines:

+**What the AI DOES:**
+- ✅ Explains patient diagnoses, treatments, and medications in layperson language
+- ✅ Interprets clinician's written summaries to answer patient questions
+- ✅ Explains lifestyle recommendations and follow-up care plans
+- ✅ Describes common side effects in a compassionate, personalized tone
+- ✅ Helps patients understand "What does my diagnosis mean?" type questions
+- ✅ Provides guidance on "How should I take this medication?" questions

+**What the AI DOES NOT DO:**
+- ❌ Generate clinical decisions or diagnoses
+- ❌ Provide medical advice or treatment recommendations
+- ❌ Replace consultation with healthcare providers
+- ❌ Make medical decisions for patients

+The system maintains a compassionate, educational approach while ensuring patients are always directed to their healthcare providers for medical decisions.

 ## Architecture Overview

 ### Core Components